lewurm/graalvm-demos/README.md

+## Demo @ Uebersetzerbau VO SS2022 at TU Wien

-This is a modified version of https://github.com/graalvm/graalvm-demos
+This is an adapted version of https://github.com/graalvm/graalvm-demos

 ## Steps